Conflicts of Interest

 Application

-This Policy is intended to cover any proposed grant, investment or other Foundation business transaction in which there is a conflict of interest.
-A conflict of interest will be present if an individual knows that he/she or a related party has a material affiliation with or a material financial interest in the entity or with the individual involved in the transaction, or will otherwise benefit financially or derive a significant personal benefit as a result of the transaction.
+The Policy is intended to cover any Covered Person’s potential and actual conflicts in connection with proposed and actual grants, investments, contracts, and other Foundation business transactions in which there is a conflict of interest.1 A conflict of interest will be present if a Covered Person knows that they or their related parties will benefit financially or derive a significant personal benefit as a result of the transaction or have a material affiliation with or a material financial interest in the entity or with the individual involved in the transaction (such entity or individual referred to as a third party).

 The Foundation will not proceed with the following transactions in which a conflict of interest is present: